Archit-web-29/Aqon-AI/README.md

 3. Text-to-Video
 4. Object Detection

 Do remember that Aqon AI is still not perfect and the answers may be unethical or wrong.
+Also do note that running these models may take upto 30GB or more space.